terroo/terroo.github.io/_posts/2024-05-27-x8664-assembly-tutorial-with-gnu-assembler-gas-for-beginners.md

 + **RAX**: Save result of a multiplication operation.
 + **RSI and RDI**: Used in memory copy operations (movsb, movsw, movsd, movsq).
 + **RCX**: Used as a loop counter.

-+ **These are the main registers in NASM for x86_64.
+These are the main registers in GAS/NASM for `x86_64`.
 They are essential for manipulating data, controlling flow, and executing operations in assembly programs.

 ---